racket/rhombus/rhombus/0000-rhombus.md

 Using `-:` makes an assertion about values that are provided as arguments, but that assertion is not checked when the argument is provided.
-In effect, the annotation simply selects a structure-specific field accessor for `.x`.
+In effect, the annotation simply selects a class-specific field accessor for `.x`.
 If `flip` is called with `0`, then a run-time error will occur at the point that `p.y` attempts to access the `y` field of a `Posn` instance: